numba/numba/docs/source/cuda/overview.rst

 Support for devices with Compute Capability less than 5.3 is deprecated, and will be removed in the next Numba release (0.56).

-Devices with Compute Capability 5.3 or greater include:
+Devices with Compute Capability 5.3 or greater include (but are not limited to):

 - Embedded platforms: NVIDIA Jetson Nano, TX1, TX2, Xavier NX, AGX Xavier.
 - Desktop / Server GPUs: All GPUs with Pascal microarchitecture or later.
 E.g.